Who Is This Credit Card Best For?

 The rewards round-up feature makes this card a good option for people with good credit who make many small card purchases here and there.
-It offers more rewards on low-value everyday purchases (like your morning coffee of tea) than many other cards do.
+It offers more rewards on low-value everyday purchases (like your morning coffee or tea) than many other cards do.
 More on this in a minute.

 Commuters and frequent grocery shoppers may also find value in this card.
 However, if you spend more than $500 on gas, groceries, or both each month, look for a different card, as your reward earning potential will be limited with this one.
 And although you can use this card for travel rewards, you may find better value in a card that earns points for travel and doesn't have a foreign transaction fee.
 This card isn’t for those seeking uncomplicated, flat-rate cash-back rewards, either.

-Automatic earning boost on purchases through points round-up
+Point-earning boost on purchases

-Get points back after redeeming rewards
+Automatic 10% points rebate after redeeming rewards

 Competitive introductory 0% APR offer